GiuliaGronchi/FarParcels/README.md

 # Far-field

-At the end state of near-field, a far-field motion takes place.
-Here, oil parcels are under 3D advection-diffusion by ocean currents and move independently.
-Another consistent characteristics is the vertical rising induced by oil buoyancy.
-This is very dependent on size, as larger particles have greater buoyancy with respect to smaller ones.
+At the end of the near-field stage, a far-field motion takes place.
+Here, oil parcels move independently under 3D advection-diffusion driven by ocean currents.
+Another consistent characteristic is the vertical rising induced by oil buoyancy, which strongly depends on particle size—larger particles have greater buoyancy compared to smaller ones.

+This project uses [OceanParcels](https://oceanparcels.org/), an open-source framework for Lagrangian ocean analysis.
+OceanParcels is developed and maintained by the OceanParcels team, and its source code is available at [github.com/OceanParcels/parcels](https://github.com/OceanParcels/parcels).

+### Create parcels environment

+    conda env create -n parcels environment.yml

 ### Preconfiguration of oil parcels

-A representative sample of oil particles is here modelled.
-Given release and ambient conditions, a likely parcel-size distribution is built (on a log-normal assumption) and size-corresponding buoyant velocity is calculated from a drag-buoyancy balance.
+A representative sample of oil particles is here created.
+Given release and ambient conditions, a likely parcel-size distribution is built (on a log-normal assumption) and size-corresponding buoyant velocity is calculated from a drag-buoyancy balance _(Zheng and Yapa, 2000)_.

 Just insert the initial conditions in _Init.yaml_ :
 - oil density